New Orleans Friends of Music

 - 1st prize will perform in the Interface Masterclass with Aizuri Quartet on Sunday, March 21, 2021.

 - 1st prize will perform 15-20 minutes of music on a side by side house concert (either Dec.
-6, 2021 with Nick Cannellakis and Stephen Brown or Jan.
+6, 2021 with Nick Cannellakis and Michael Brown or Jan.
 10, 2022 with Junction Piano Trio) on the Friends of Music series.

 - 1st prize will perform on the University of New Orleans’s Musical Excursions series during the 2021-2022 season.